ElTopo/wslstart/README.md

 wslstart should be a SUID process so it has root priviledge (which is required by running system tasks and services).

-When it starts, wslstart tries to run /etc/init.d/wslstart.sh script, then gets into long sleep to keep WSL system running.
+When it starts, wslstart tries to run /etc/init.d/wslstart.sh script (in which user can start tasks they want).
+Eariler versions of WSL kills init and all its child-processes when the last WSL console closes, so wslstart has to stay running to keep sshd alive.
+However, the recent versions of WSL does not kill init anymore, wslstart can quit after it starts sshd.

 To build:
 ```